-- 1. At the installation site, verify the following: - The pole is installed and plumb. - The pole meets the cabinet mounting requirements (on page $\underline{40}$). - 2.
-Trench out conduit paths to the pole from the cable feeder location. - 3.
-Place the cable conduits into the conduit trench.
+- Step 1: At the installation site, verify the following: - The pole is installed and plumb. - The pole meets the cabinet mounting requirements. - Step 2: Trench out conduit paths to the pole from the cable feeder location. - Step 3: Place the cable conduits into the conduit trench.
 Allow the conduit to extend above ground near the pole to the approximate height of the base platform.
-Refer to the pole mounting guidelines (on page 40) for conduit sizes and locations.
+Refer to the pole mounting guidelines for conduit sizes and locations.